robbie-cao/trusted-services/docs/services/fwu/fwu-service-description.rst

 All NV storage accessed by the Update Agent is represented by a set of volume objects.
 A volume presents a unit of storage as a seekable file with support for conventional file IO operations.
 The volume provides a uniform interface for all storage operations performed by the Update Agent.
-The volume uses and extends the io_dev driver model from the TF-A project.
+The volume uses and extends the *io_dev* driver model from the TF-A project.
 Concrete volume objects can access different types of storage such as:

   - A raw flash device
   - A disk partition
-  - Storage managed by a sub-processor
+  - Storage managed by a subsystem

 Installers
 ''''''''''